samsuh/2025-learnings/README.md

 8/21 waiting on last two components for server.
 8/22 afterwork networking event tonight
 8/23 visited roys shop and hung out. rode out there and back. traffic was rough. riding was fun. i was toldvi have to rev higher for the bikes health
+8/24 went to meetup. people decided to come to jeju in september.